DanielCG-Sal/FIJI-Macro-ColocalisationDeconv/README.md

 ## 👥 Author

-Developed by Daniela María Chávez Bulnes, Daniel Cañada García and Jorge Valero
+Developed by Daniela María Chávez Bulnes, Jorge Valero and Daniel Cañada García.

 ---